Through the lens: Recommended Hampshire & Dorset Wedding Venues for 2021

 The bar area in the museum below where welcome drinks are offered can get quite busy for medium to large weddings parties.
 It's great for mixing and milling around but the best photos will not be achieved in this area.

-The main banquet room upstairs has beautiful tall ceilings and dark castle-like walls.
+The main banquet room upstairs has beautiful tall ceilings and dark medieval style brick walls reminiscent of a castle.
 This can be difficult for an inexperienced or natural light photographer as the ability to bounce the on camera flash is limited.
 Your photographer will either need a camera and equipment which has amazing low-light capability or use the aid of off- camera flash and external lights to mitigate any lighting issues.
 The trick is to have enough light that pictures are not too grainy but to maintain the atmosphere of the day.

-The real wood fires are a real talking point and a beautiful focal point for photographs but the heat that comes off the fires does not heat the entire room so that guests with less warm clothing end up gravitating towards the fire.
+The real wood fires are a beautiful focal point for photographs and contribute to the romantc atmosphere of the Domus, however, the heat that emanates from the fires does not heat the entire room so that guests with less warm clothing end up gravitating towards the fire.
 It's worth considering having blankets on hand or advising guests to bring shawls and jackets.
 Once the dancing begins the temperature of the room is never an issue.

 There is a great area to the side of the house which can be used for the big group shot.
 Just ensure that if you choose this venue your photographer is not afraid of heights and is amenable to signing a waiver as this will be required when climbing on the roof from one of the bedroom windows to achieve the perfect group shot.